jon-acker/magento-di-composer/README.md

-# Magento with composer autloader and symfony DI container
+# Magento with composer autoloader and symfony DI container

 ## Background